Praeses/GSA-ADS/README.md

 ##Development
 There is a simple rack file to aid in development.
 To use it type "bundle exec rackup".
-This will create a small local html server to serve the static access under www
+This will create a small local html server to serve the static assets under www

 ##Testing
 run "bundle exec rspec"